emacs-mirror/emacs/mps/manual/source/topic/location.rst

-You might put in a loop here, but for reliability it is better to fall back to a non-address-based version of the computation: here, since ``table_rehash`` has to loop over all the entries in the hash table anyway, it might as well find the bucket containing ``key`` and return it.
+You might put in a loop here, but for reliability it is better to fall back to a non-address-based version of the computation: here, since ``table_rehash`` has to loop over all the entries in the hash table anyway, it might as well find the bucket containing ``key`` at the same time and return it.

 By adding the line::